-While the University’s public areas are open to all for expressive activities, including any student forum available to enrolled students, whether planned or spontaneous, all events and gatherings on campus, whether or not scheduled in advance, must be for the purposes of carrying out lawful activities without undue disruption of the campus’ operations, without harming or creating a threat of harm to persons or property, and in compliance with this policy and the CSU Policy: Special Events on University Property.
+While the University’s public areas are generally open to all for expressive activities, including any Student Forum available to enrolled students, whether planned or spontaneous, all events and gatherings on campus, whether or not scheduled in advance, must be for the purposes of carrying out lawful activities without undue disruption of the campus’ operations, without harming or creating a threat of harm to persons or property, and in compliance with this policy and the CSU Policy: Special Events on University Property.
 Nothing in this Policy shall be construed to limit or constrain the duties and authority of the University, nor law enforcement authorities, to maintain order and protect public safety.
 Contact Facilities Management if free speech assemblies are desired at locations other than the LSC Plaza so that assistance can be provided in avoiding scheduling conflicts, and protecting the safety of the campus community.

-Public areas are not open for commercial expression (such as solicitations and advertisements) except as provided above.
-See also, Colorado State University Policy on Sales and Solicitations.
+Public areas are not open for commercial Expression (such as solicitations and advertisements) except as provided above.
+See also, CSU Policy: Sales and Solicitations.

 Non-Public Areas

-Demonstrations, amplified sound, and signage are prohibited in all non-public areas, as is any activity that interferes with academic or operational functions.
-Demonstrators refusing to vacate premises upon request are subject to arrest under applicable municipal and state laws and may be subject to disciplinary action by the University.

-Commercial expression is prohibited in non-public areas, except as provided above.
+Demonstrations, amplified sound, and signage are prohibited in all Non-Public Areas, as is any activity that interferes with academic or operational functions.
+Demonstrators and other persons refusing to vacate premises upon request are subject to arrest under applicable municipal and state laws and may be subject to disciplinary action by the University.
+Commercial Expression is prohibited in Non-Public Areas, except as provided above.

 Amplification and Chalking

-Amplified sound is generally prohibited on campus but may be permitted for official University and registered student organization events with the prior approval of the Assistant Director of LSC Event Planning Services or their designee.
+Amplified sound is generally prohibited on campus but may be permitted for official University and registered student organization events with the prior approval of the Director of LSC Event Planning Services or their designee.

 Amplified sound of voice and recorded music on the Lory Student Center Plaza is permitted when approved in advance by LSC Event Planning Services, with a reservation.
 Live music may not be amplified on the Plaza.
 The event must take place during the normal office hours of Event Planning Services.
 Sound levels are not to exceed 80 decibels at any time.
 Due to the proximity of classrooms, offices, laboratories, and the library, an Event Planning Services staff member will monitor the sound level and may require lower sound levels when necessary to avoid undue disruption of others.

+Chalking is permitted only on the LSC Plaza and is limited to publicizing official programming or events sponsored by a CSU college, division, or office or any of CSU’s recognized student organizations or groups.
+Each chalked message should include the name, time, and location of the event/programming as well as the identity of the CSU entity or group sponsoring the event.
+Chalking for events/programming may not be done earlier than five (5) business days prior to the event/programming.
+Chalking is not allowed for other forms of Expressive Activity unless otherwise authorized by the University.

-Chalking is allowed only on the horizontal concrete ground (not on steps, paving stones, buildings or walls) and must be at least 15 feet away from any building entrance.
-To prevent property damage, only washable chalk may be used; no spray chalk, paint, or similar materials may be used on University property.
+Chalking is allowed only on the horizontal concrete ground that is open to the elements (i.e., sidewalk that is not covered by a roof or overhang) and must be at least fifteen (15) feet away from any building entrance.
+Chalking is prohibited on all vertical, non-concrete surfaces, including, but not limited to, stairs, paving stones, asphalt, buildings, walls, benches, columns, rocks, signs, trash receptacles, and landscaping.

+To prevent property damage, only washable (i.e., water soluble) chalk may be used; no spray chalk, paint, adhesives, or other permanent/semi-permanent materials may be used on University property.
+Graffiti of any sort is strictly prohibited.
 Violators may be charged for the cost of cleanup.